People standing amongst scaffolding and various tools look closely at a wall painting

 Information from the literature review, scientific study, condition assessment, and environmental monitoring was compiled and synthesized, and treatment trials were carried out to develop appropriate preventive measures and remedial conservation methods.

-The team developed methods and materials to stabilize delaminated plaster; remove or reduce accretions and previous coatings including wax; consolidate powdering plaster and pigment; reattach flaking paint; remove salts and unstable previous repair plasters where they are damaging to original material; and to fill and reintegrate losses as appropriate.
+The team developed methods and materials to stabilize delaminated plaster; remove or reduce accretions and previous coatings including wax; consolidate powdering plaster and pigment; reattach flaking paint; remove salts and unstable previous repair plasters where they are damaging to original material; and fill and reintegrate losses as appropriate.

 Training and capacity building

-The project has contributed to the training of young conservation professionals through short and long-term internships.
+The project has contributed to the training of young conservation professionals through short- and long-term internships.
 The project itself aims to provide an ongoing learning environment in which the methodological approach is presented.

 Conservation treatment of the mosaic pavement